 This abdominal scan illustrates how it works.
 Imagine slicing a loaf of bread for a sandwich.
 The knife would represent the x-ray beam that the scanner uses and the loaf of bread would be your body.
+You can choose how thick or how thin you want the bread to be sliced.
+You can also choose how many slices you want and where you want to start and end the slices.

 Another good example is a spiral cut ham.
 Suppose you went to the deli section at the grocery store, and asked the butcher for a pound of ham.
 You would see him put the ham on the meat slicer tray and ask you how thick you want it sliced.
 The blade on the meat slicer would represent the x-ray beam cutting through the body to produce the images.
 I promise you, you can not feel an x-ray beam passing through you.